anhuipl2010/template-tracker-gpu/README.md

 # Tracking via Template Matching (with CUDA)
 ## Description
-To demonstrate my skills with CUDA I decided to implement a template matching tracking algorithm.
+To demonstrate my skills with CUDA I've put together a small tracking algorithm based on template matching.
+Included is a sequence of images with a car driving along a country road.
 On each new frame, the tracker takes the detected car ROI from the last frame and template matches it in the new frame.
 The pixel location with the best match score becomes the new origin for the car's bounding box.